invertase/react-native-google-mobile-ads/CONTRIBUTING.md

   - Other tests through Jest.
 - Do all CI checks pass.

-Once a PR is merged into master; new versions of the changed packages are automatically created and published to NPM.
+Once a PR is merged into the `main` branch; new versions of the changed packages are automatically created and published to NPM.

 ## [No Brown M&M's](http://en.wikipedia.org/wiki/Van_Halen#Contract_riders)